dfinke/powershell-webscraper/README.md

 - When `OutputFormat` is 'Text': Clean text content as string
 - When `OutputFormat` is 'Links': Array of link objects
 - When `OutputFormat` is 'Images': Array of image objects
+- When `OutputFormat` is 'Tables': Array of table objects with properties:
+  - `Index`: The position of the table on the page (0-based)
+  - `Caption`: The table caption (if available)
+  - `Headers`: Array of header column names
+  - `Rows`: Array of row data objects or arrays
+  - `RowCount`: Number of rows in the table
 - When `OutputFormat` is 'Raw': Raw HTML content as string

 ## Examples